-See Notes 2.6 and 2.11 for a description of the accounting policies for each category of financial instrument.
-A description of the Group's risk management objectives and policies for financial instruments is provided in Note 23.
+See Notes 2.5 and 2.10 for a description of the accounting policies for each category of financial instrument.
+A description of the Group's risk management objectives and policies for financial instruments is provided in Note 24.

-24.2 Offsetting of Financial Assets and Financial Liabilities
+25.2 Offsetting of Financial Assets and Financial Liabilities

-Except as more fully described in Notes 18 and 20, the Group has not set-off financial instruments in 2017 and 2016 and does not have relevant offsetting arrangements.
+Except as more fully described in Note 19, the Group has not set-off financial instruments in 2018 and 2017 and does not have relevant offsetting arrangements.
 Currently, all other financial assets and financial liabilities are settled on a gross basis; however, each party to the financial instrument (particularly related parties) will have the option to settle all such amounts on a net basis in the event of default of the other party through approval by both parties' BOD and stockholders.
-As such, the Group's outstanding receivables from and payables to the same related parties as presented in Note 18 can be potentially offset to the extent of their corresponding outstanding balances.
+As such, the Group's outstanding receivables from and payables to the same related parties as presented in Note 19 can be potentially offset to the extent of their corresponding outstanding balances.

-The Company has cash in certain local banks to which it has outstanding loans (see Note 11).
-In case of the Company's default on loan amortization, cash in bank amounting to P81.2 million can be applied against its outstanding loans amounting to P867.8 million as of December 31, 2017.
-In addition, the Group has payables to HDC amounting to P151.3 million that are collateralized by contract receivable by the same amount.
+The Group has cash in certain local banks to which it has outstanding loans (see Note 11).
+In case of the Group's default on loan amortization, cash in bank amounting to P200.9 million and P195.9 million can be applied against its outstanding loans amounting to P1,996.7 million and P1,502.0 million as of December 31, 2018 and 2017, respectively.
+In addition, the Group has payables to HDC amounting to P141.2 million and P151.3 that are collateralized by contract receivable by the same amount as of December 31, 2018 and 2017.

-25. FAIR VALUE MEASUREMENT AND DISCLOSURES
+26. FAIR VALUE MEASUREMENT AND DISCLOSURES

-25.1 Fair Value Hierarchy
+26.1 Fair Value Hierarchy